siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 That is the wave equation just written.

-Like every field relation in this book, this law is posed simultaneously for all $\mathbf{r}$ in the extent.
+Like every field relation in this book, this equation is posed simultaneously for all $\mathbf{r}$ in the extent.
 It does not track one tagged parcel of energy through a pre-given background.
 It constrains how the whole organized flow can reconfigure while remaining one continuous transport.